Use your technical electrical and biomedical engineering skills to improve healthcare delivery in a developing country.

 Open to undergraduate and graduate engineering, engineering technology, biomedical sciences, biotechnology, and industrial design majors and others with instructor's permission.
 No pre-reqs.
 No Spanish language required.

-Program Cost: A student budget worksheet that outlines all program costs will be available soon - join the interest list to receive a budget.
+Program Cost: A student budget worksheet that outlines all program costs is available here.
 Students can take a copy of the budget to a meeting with RIT financial aid to learn if aid would apply towards program costs.

 COVID-19 & Study Abroad